FULLSHADE/fullshade.github.io/_pages/projects.md

 ## HonestGuard
-HonestGuard is a proof-of-concept infostealer designed to gather system information about a target system and exfiltrate it back to a C2 server
+HonestGuard is a proof-of-concept infostealer designed to gather system information about a target system and exfiltrate it back to a C2 server in an encrypted manner
 - Link: https://github.com/xxxxxxxxxx/HonestGuard